Projects

 HAL libraries for CPU peripherals measuring the silicon die aging

-Set of several low-level drivers for quite unusual CPU/MCU peripherals dedicated for measuring various parameters of silicon chips in order to determine their current 'health', speed of aging processes, safe operating conditions at a given temperature and/or supply voltage etc. A very interesting part of this project was the fact I worked only with Verilog-based models of chips (SoCs with various CPUs such as ARM Cortex, ARC and RISC-V) because the monitoring software needed to be ready before an actual silicon production phase.
+Set of several low-level drivers for quite unusual CPU/MCU peripherals dedicated to measuring various parameters of silicon chips in order to determine their current 'health', speed of aging processes, safe operating conditions at a given temperature, supply voltage, etc. A very interesting part of this project was the fact that I worked only with Verilog-based models of chips (SoCs with various CPUs such as ARM Cortex, ARC, and RISC-V) because the monitoring software needed to be ready before an actual silicon production phase.
 Thanks to this the chip manufacturers were able to measure the dies from the very beginning of their lifecycle.
-Another important feature of these drivers was a compatibility with MISRA rules and some other safety-related standards
+Another important feature of these drivers was their compatibility with MISRA rules and other safety-related standards.

-In this project I was deeply involved in almost all steps of the software development process: gathering requirements, creating software architecture, writing the code of the drivers themselves, multi-platform building system, unit and integration tests, documentation and CI/CD automation.
+In this project, I was deeply involved in almost all steps of the software development process: gathering requirements, creating software architecture, writing all the code of the drivers, multi-platform building system, unit and integration tests, documentation, and CI/CD automation.

 Smart-home controller for central heating systems and gas boilers

-Device responsible for controlling desired indoor temperatures in houses with water-based heating systems using radiators, underfloor heating and gas boilers being a primary source of heat.
+The device responsible for controlling indoor temperature in houses with water-based heating systems using radiators and underfloor heating, where gas boilers are a primary source of heat.
 The main controller unit was able to maintain temperatures in the rooms individually thanks to wireless connection to wall-mounted remote control panels, sensors, and TRVs (Thermostatic Radiator Valves).
-To minimize an energy consumption the device was communicating with the boiler and other parts of the system (e.g. mixing valves) to change their parameters according to the current heat demand.
+To minimize energy consumption, the device was communicating with the boiler and other parts of the system (such as mixing valves) to change their parameters according to the current heat demand.
 Users were able to change all settings and monitor heating system parameters in real time through a dedicated mobile app.
 The electronics was based on an ESP32 Wi-Fi SoC.
 It was working as a gateway to the cloud, exchanging information with Microchip's 8-bit microcontroller (communication with boiler) and a proprietary ISM-band module (for TRVs, remote panels and sensors).

-In this project I've created the architecture of the whole system, designed PCBs, written software for the ESP32 chip and configured all needed cloud services.
+In this project, I've created the architecture of the whole system, designed PCBs, written software for the ESP32 chip, and configured all the needed cloud services.
 I made tools and apps required to test and provision the devices at the final production phase.
 I was also responsible for maintaining legal requirements like safety (related to gas-powered heating devices) and compatibility with EMC and RED directives.

 Tools & technologies: C, ESP-IDF, MQTT, Python, JavaScript, AWS, KiCAD.